Identity

 reference

 We recommend that you first read the overview on Identity in order to familiarize yourself with the concept and how it is used in Mender.
-This tutorial is about how to change the identity scheme and attributes reported by the Mender client.
+This tutorial is about how to change the identity scheme and attributes reported by the Mender Client.

 Example device identities